“Drumhead Trial”. An intelligence researcher is accused of incompetence when investigative journalists outsmart him.

 Michel hesitated.
 But she’d offered a statement, not a question.
 He was not obliged to answer.

-“And do you expect us to take your next reports seriously, given these mistakes?”
+“And do you expect us to take your reports seriously in future, given these blatant misjudgements?”

 To Michel’s left, his research director leant forwards.
 “Ma’am, if you have no more questions, then I have something to say,” she said.

 The minister turned to her.
-“Are you taking responsibility for the report?”
+“Such as taking responsibility for the report?”

 His director slowly stretched her arms out on the table.
-In body language, it was a submissive movement, exposing her chest to attack by an aggressor.
-“In the Agency, our primary remit is to focus on direct threats to this country.
-We also perform intelligence research for political purposes, such as this, but the budgets are caped.”
+In body language, it was a submissive gesture, exposing her chest to attack by an aggressor.
+“In the Agency, our budgets are caped.”

 The political minister started to say something, then stopped.